A Joke of Destiny

 A Joke of Destiny (Scherzo del destino in agguato dietro l'angolo come un brigante da strada) is a 1983 Italian comedy film directed by Lina Wertmüller.
 It was entered into the 14th Moscow International Film Festival.

+Synopsis

+Chaos reigns as the interior minister is stuck in his highly futuristic car and a rival parliamentarian desperately tries to help him.